felipemontes/printf/README.md

 # printf()

-This project is about recreating the printf function in the C lenguage and it contains some basic features and functions.
+This project is about recreating the printf function in the C language and it contains some basic features and functions.

 ## Authors